5 Ways to Strengthen Your Vital Qi with Chinese Medicine

 3. Eat Well

-Eating too much greasy, sweet, chilled or raw foods can lead to stagnation of Qi, or your energy flow.
-This stagnation will in turn cause discomforts, pain or more severe imbalance in your body.
-Eat well and healthily by incorporating warm food, and drink warm water.
-A good digestive system can help keep some illnesses at bay.
+Eating too much greasy, sweet, chilled, or raw foods can lead to stagnation of Qi, or your energy flow.
+This stagnation will in turn cause discomfort, pain or a more severe imbalance in your body.
+Eat well and healthily by incorporating warm food, and drink warm water. healthy digestive system supports overall well-being and balance in the body.

 4. De-stress

 If you’ve been feeling stressed, it’s time to take a breather and understand the source of your stress.
-Exercise and acupuncture can help to relieve stress, as they release endorphins which have a deep relaxing effect on your body.
-Acupuncture is know to help strengthen the immune system, and it can be done as preventative medicine.
+Exercise and acupuncture can help to relieve stress, as they release endorphins which have a deep, relaxing effect on your body.
+Many people turn to acupuncture as a way to support their overall wellness and stress management.
 Implementing acupuncture treatments in your life when you’re healthy can help you to stay healthy in the long run.
 (Free online yin yoga videos to de-stress).

 5. Get Enough Rest and Sleep